The Grand Orchestration - Engineering a Dual-Memory AI for Enduring Conversations

 +-----------------------------+

-This diagram is more than just a box-and-arrow chart; it illustrates the flow of AI context.
-The SessionManager is the critical piece that dynamically assembles the LLM prompt by intelligently drawing from both STCM and LTSM, guided by the orchestration of the ConversationManager.
-Background processors (like summarisers and fact extractors) work asynchronously to enrich these memories, forming a continuous learning loop.
+The diagram illustrates the flow of AI context.
+The SessionManager dynamically assembles the LLM prompt by drawing from both STCM and LTSM, guided by the ConversationManager’s orchestration.
+Background processors (summarisers, fact extractors) work asynchronously to enrich these memories, forming a continuous learning loop.

 The Orchestrator: ConversationManager

-The application’s entry point, app.js, is quite lean, primarily setting up the command-line interface and kicking off the main loop.
-The real AI-centric orchestration begins within the ConversationManager.
-This class acts as the central nervous system for our AI, connecting all the memory components, processors, and the LLM itself.
+The application’s entry point, app.js, is lean.
+It sets up the command-line interface and kicks off the main loop.
+The real orchestration lives inside the ConversationManager.
+This class acts as the central nervous system, connecting all memory components, processors, and the LLM itself.

-Let’s examine its handleMessage method, which defines the core AI processing loop for every user input:
+Here’s its handleMessage method, the core processing loop for every user input:

 // conversationManager.js